Associated quarkonia production in a single boson $e^+e^-$ annihilation: Methods

 Thus, when studying these processes, one should take into account 7 contributions to the total cross sections:

-Here the higher index represents the tree level contribution (LO) or one loop correction (NLO), while the lower one represents the production mechanism: through the virtual photon (EW) or virtual gluon (QCD).

-The production of double heavy quarkonia is described in the framework of nonrelativistic QCD (NRQCD)~\cite{Bodwin:1994jh}.
-This formalism allows to factor out the perturbative degrees of freedom and therefore separate the production mechanism into hard and soft subprocesses.
-It is the hierarchy of scales for the quarkonia that underlies the NRQCD: $m_q >> m_q v, \ m_q v^2, \Lambda_{QCD}$, where $m_q$ is the heavy quark mass and $v$ is the velocity of heavy quark in the quarkonium.
-The hard subprocess corresponds to the perturbative production of $q\bar q$-pair, while the soft subprocess corresponds to the fusion of quarks into the bound state.
+To describe the double heavy quarkonia the Nonrelativistic QCD (NRQCD)~\cite{Bodwin:1994jh} is used.
+The NRQCD is based on the hierarchy of scales for the quarkonia: $m_q >> m_q v, m_q v^2, \Lambda_{QCD}$, where $m_q$ is the mass of the heavy quark and $v$ is the heavy quark velocity in the quarkonium.
+Such formalism allows to divide the investigated process into the hard subprocess of heavy quarks production and the soft fusion of heavy quarks into quarkonia.

-In order to construct the bound states we replace the spinor products $v(p_{\bar{q}})\bar{u}(p_q)$ by the appropriate covariant projectors for color-singlet spin-singlet and spin-triplet states:
+In order to construct the bound states we put $v=0$ and replace the spinor products $v(p_{\bar{q}})\bar{u}(p_q)$ by the appropriate covariant projectors for color-singlet spin-singlet and spin-triplet states: